botisimo/botisimo-documentation/docs/frame/index.rst

 Stream Frame
 ============

-Your Stream Frame is a ready-made template with automatic stream labels, alerts, and live chat overlay.
+Your Stream Frame is an all-in-one stream overlay with automatic stream labels, alerts, live chat overlay, and more.

 You can manage your Stream Frame from `this page <https://botisimo.com/account/frame>`_.